Scholarly Panels

 initiative is to create a greater understanding of the cultural, sociological, and philosophical backgrounds of Chinese International students, which in turn, will help lead these students to a richer campus life.

-The USCCA's Campus Engagement Initiative (CEI) provides programming of welcome and outreach to Chinese international students; it also enhances the ability of theology professors, campus ministers, and other university members who work with these students, to successfully engage them on campus.
+The USCCA's Chinese and American Friendship Ministry provides programming of welcome and outreach to Chinese international students; it also enhances the ability of theology professors, campus ministers, and other university members who work with these students, to successfully engage them on campus.

 The presence of these young people on U.S. campuses is a testament to the value that Chinese parents and Chinese young people see in an American education.
 It also represents an opportunity to share friendship and a more human vision for the future with these young people.